akowalz/dotfiles/README.md

 # Dotfiles

-This repo includes my configuration files for vim, bash, git, and more.
+This repo includes my configuration files for vim, tmux, bash, git, and more.

 ## Setup